 ● Hyderabad style

-The “Katchi style” involves layering raw meat with spices and rice and cooking them together.
-It developed as a royal dish in the Nizam Kingdom and is sometimes referred to as the king of Biryani.
-It is rich in spices, has a strong aroma, and has a spicy and rich flavor.
+The first is the ‘Katchi-style,’ where raw meat is layered with spices and rice before cooking.
+Developed as a royal court dish of the Nizam Kingdom, it is sometimes called the king of Biryani.
+It features an abundance of spices, delivering a strong aroma and a rich, spicy flavor.

 ● Lucknow (Awadhi) style